lgbouma/gyro-interp/docs/source/caveats.rst

 important, especially for the more massive stars.

-If you have auxiliary data, such as stellar surface gravities derived from spectra, they can help determine whether this model is applicable to your star.
+If you have auxiliary data, such as stellar surface gravities derived from spectra, they can help determine whether your star might have undergone significant nuclear evolution -- in other words whether it is a subgiant or even a giant.
+If it is, this model is not applicable.

 Binarity
 ++++++++++++++++++++

-Before applying gyrochronology, it's worth asking whether your star is potentially a binary.
-If it is, you should proceed carefully, both due to potential biases in temperature and rotation period measurements, and due to the physical effects that even a widely-separated companion can have on a star's spin-down.
+Before applying gyrochronology, it's worth asking whether your star might be a binary.
+If it is, you should proceed carefully.
+Binarity can observationally bias temperature and rotation period measurements.
+There is also a physical concern that even a widely-separated companion might influence a star's spin-down, by encouraging early dispersal of the protostellar disk.

 A few ways to determine whether your star might be a binary include:

-* Obtain high resolution images, and determine whether there are nearby companions.
+* Get high resolution images, and determine whether there are nearby companions.
 You can also check the Gaia point source catalog for such companions, though you may not achieve the same contrast limits close to the star.